When I was in junior school, our headmistress gave us the option to subscribe to newspapers. Most of us did.

 Things only got worse in the 21st century because the Internet happened.
 With it came infinite space (to fill up with news content) and new competitors (Facebook, Youtube, Netflix, et al.)

 And just like that, your attention became a commodity.
-The fight for this most valuable commodity was fierce and it rages to this day.
+The fight for this commodity was fierce and it rages to this day.

 The news media quickly figured out that the best way to get people interested is to make them angry or scared.
 Both at the same time works too.

 Sweeping generalizations work.
 Nuanced and balanced arguments do not.
 Everyone on the news is either a saint or a monster from hell.

 The news today isn’t prioritized on how important the information is or how many people are affected.
 The guiding light is the question, “Will it sell?”

 This brings us to the new job of the news media—find news that sells and overhype it.

 The News and Your Brain

 Time for a super-quick recap of history!